AgilionApps/all-things-agilion/README.md

 It is critical for a new employee ramp-up period to be as fast and as smooth as possible.

-Within 90 days a new employee must be effectively succeeding on the the three Agilion expectations: *Billable hours, positive attitude, company values*.
-Continued employment after the 90 day probationary period is contingent on  meeting the Agilion expectations.

 First 90 day benchmarks for new employees

 *Day 1*

-* Access and accounts to all things: *new email, Github, web services, etc.*
+* Gain access and setup accounts to all things: * email, Github, web services, etc.*
+* Set-up your localhost  environment
-* Localhost set-up & orientation on tech-stacks and Agilion documentation
+* Orientation on tech-stacks and Agilion documentation
 * Open your first pull request to add your bio to company website

 *Day 2*